Coughing. Wheezing. Shortness of Breath. Trouble Sleeping. Chest Tightness.

 By Carolyn Reed, Vallara FreshAir Surround

-Are you ready for winter?
+Are you ready for fall?
 Weather changes means more irritants in the air.

 If you have asthma, you have inflamed airways.
 Inflamed airways are sensitive, and will react to certain inhaled substances.
 This increases the irritation and swelling of your airways.
 It’s a vicious cycle.